Full list of COVID Loan / CBILS Providers and their criteria

 Investec - will be offering Term Loans, Asset Finance and Invoice Finance under the CBIL Scheme.
 There is currently no ability to apply online but you can find ways to contact Investec HERE.

 Let’s Do Business Group - supporting small businesses in Essex, Sussex, Surrey, Suffolk and Ken only to access CBILS if their own bank can’t help in the first instance.
-You can apply directly HERE.
+You can apply directly HERE (link now removed).

 Leumi ABL / Bank Plc - Nothing as yet on their website about applying directly.